Singapore oil trader Hin Leong owes $3.85 bln to banks - sources

 The coronavirus pandemic has led to an unprecedented slump in fuel demand and hammered oil prices, making it difficult for trading firms to make a profit.
 Hin Leong is one of the largest fuel traders in Asia and an operator of a major tanker fleet.

-Some of the banks held a call with Hin Leong and its advisers on Tuesday to discuss ways to provide short-term trade finance after some banks failed to provide the firm with a letter of credit to buy at least one cargo of oil products.
+Some of the banks held a call with Hin Leong and its advisers on Tuesday to discuss ways to provide short-term trade finance after some banks failed to provide the firm with a letter of credit to buy oil products.

 Hin Leong did not respond to Reuters' email and phone calls seeking comment.